spherity/eudi-wallet-rfcs/ewc-rfc010-issue-and-present-organisational-credentials.md

 ## 3.3 Credentials and Holder Binding

 Organisational Credentials are expected to have a high degree of complexity and interdependency.
-The W3C Credential Format [2] uses JSON-LD to express complex semantics in a concise but specific way and is one of the credential formats suggested within the ARF [3, [Appendix 2.3.12](https://github.com/eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/blob/0744496a81fcdf98343893d64be471a42dfedfba/docs/annexes/annex-2/annex-2-high-level-requirements.md#a2312-topic-12---attestation-rulebooks)] and agreed upon within the EWC [6].
+The W3C Credential Format [2] uses JSON-LD to express complex semantics in a concise but specific way and is one of the credential formats suggested within the ARF [3, [Appendix 2.3.12](https://github.com/eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/blob/0744496a81fcdf98343893d64be471a42dfedfba/docs/annexes/annex-2/annex-2-high-level-requirements.md#a2312-topic-12---attestation-rulebooks)].
 JSON-LD enables semantic interoperability by using schemas agreed upon by the participants.
 As a result, existing vocabularies such as the SEMIC Core Vocabularies [5] can be reused to ensure cross-border interoperability.
 In addition, W3C Verifiable Credentials provide cryptographic agility so that we can take advantage of established signature schemes such as ECDSA-SD, while retaining the flexibility to use modern schemes such as BBS and Post Quantum Crypto (PCQ).